 For example, your risk of suicidal thoughts and behaviors* with Celexa is highest right after you start taking the drug.

 To lower your risk of side effects from Celexa, your doctor will start by prescribing a low dosage of the drug.
 They may increase your dosage slowly over time until the symptoms of your condition begin to ease.
-For dosage details, see this in-depth article on the drug.
+For dosage details, see this article.

 * Celexa has a boxed warning for this side effect.
 To learn more, see the “Side effects explained” section below.